stacksgov/sips/sips/sip-011/sip-011-catastrophic-failure-recovery.md

 between 14 reward cycles (1 maximum Stacking period plus two reward cycles) and 25 reward cycles (about 1 year) apart.
-   * A soft-fork-specific bit pattern must be specificied, which miners _must_ include in their coinbase transactions in order to indicate unambiguous support for activating the new rules.
+   * A soft-fork-specific bit pattern must be specificied, which miners _must_ include in the unused `memo` bits in their block-commit transactions on the burnchain in order to unambiguously signal support for activating the new rules.
+Different soft forks may (re)use the same bit pattern only if they have non-overlapping activation windows.

 3. Once a release with the soft fork voting rules and activation window is written and adequately tested (possibly including rolling it out to one or more